subashniraula6/cv-generator-backend/README.md

 CREATE USER 'newuser'@'localhost' IDENTIFIED by 'password';

 USE cvGenerator;
-GRANT ALL PRIVILEGES ON cvGenerator TO 'newuser'@'localhost'
+GRANT ALL PRIVILEGES ON cvGenerator TO 'newuser'@'localhost';
 ```

 ### To search User-role using uid